Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 ***********

-One key point of running a persistent server on the Internet is to have it respond to a name rather than an IP, to provide an additional indirection level (changing ISP should be transparent for the clients) and so that humans can share more easily the way of accessing to the Orge server (its URL).
+One key point of running a persistent server on the Internet is to have it respond to a name in addition to an IP, so that an additional indirection level is possible (changing ISP should be transparent for the clients) and so that humans can share more easily the way of accessing to the Orge server (i.e. its URL).

 The first thing is thus to register a domain name.
 As they are inexpensive (about 15 euros per year, depending on the chosen extension), this is a must.
-For example, we are making use of ``esperide.com``, that we reserved with great satisfaction thanks to already praised `Gandi.net <http://www.gandi.net/>`_.
+For example, we are making use of ``esperide.com``, that we reserved with great satisfaction thanks to the already praised `Gandi.net <http://www.gandi.net/>`_ company.